‘Grease’ Gets A Musical Spinoff Series On HBO Max, Fans Promised It Will ‘Stay True To Original’ Film

 Set to launch in 2020, HBO Max will feature a mixture of established content including Game of Thrones, Friends, and The Big Bang Theory, as well as originals including a new version of Gossip Girl and The Boondocks, as well as a female-focused new chapter of Dune, as seen in The Hollywood Reporter.

-The Inquisitr previously reported that a prequel film is in the work for Grease titled Summer Lovin’.
+The Inquisitr previously reported that a prequel film is in the works for Grease titled Summer Lovin’.
 The film will give the backstory on Danny and Sandy’s “Summer Nights” at the beach before they unexpectedly reunited on the first day of school.

 The song “Summer Nights” does detail the twosome’s relationship, explaining how they met and the way they felt about one another.
 Sandy then returned to her native Australia, or so Danny thought.
 The film’s storyline hasn’t been revealed yet, so it is unclear as to when the origin story will begin.